ridwan-oladimeji-ojo/ridwan-oladimeji-ojo/Start HERE! README.md

 - 👋 Hi, I’m @hodzoporium
 - 👀 I’m interested in understanding the creation of magic as a software engineer.
-- 🌱 I started out on a path to learn Software Engineering via ALX Program.
+- 🌱 I started out on the path to learning Cloud Engineering via Engineering Diploma at AltSchool Africa.
 - 💞️ I’m looking to collaborate with learners like me and be part of a community that will help with my growth while I contribute the little that I know.
 - 📫 You've got something for me?
 HIT ME UP!
 <!---